CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Results: Optical diagnostics sensitive to the ionization source

 qualitatively separates the SF from AGN/shock models, while the dash-dotted black line indicates the AGN locus:

 with $y=$~log(\oiii~$\lambda5007$/\oii~$\lambda\lambda3727$) and $x=$~log(\oi~$\lambda6300$/\oiii~$\lambda$5007).

 Overall, Fig.~\ref{fig:opt-shocks} shows that the vast majority of the CLASSY galaxies can be reproduced by SF models, further confirming the classification obtained with the classical BPT diagrams (Fig.~\ref{fig:optbpt}).
-In particular, the optical line broad velocity components show a significant enhancement in terms of the \oi/\oiii\ line ratio (with the broad showing a larger median value by $\sim 0.5$~dex; except for J0926+4427, J1148+2546 and J1253-0312) and a lower \oiii/\oii\ (in all galaxies except for J1148+2546).
+In particular, the optical line broad velocity components show a significant enhancement in terms of the \oi/\oiii\ line ratio (with the broad showing a larger median value by $\sim 0.5$~dex {and $\sim 1$~dex than the narrow and single components, respectively}; except for J0926+4427, J1148+2546 and J1253-0312) and a lower \oiii/\oii\ (in all galaxies except for J1148+2546).
 Shocks can naturally explain high \oi/\oiii\ line ratio with high \oiii/\oii, while photoionization models that produce high \oi/\oiii\ show, in turn, low \oiii/\oii\ (e.g., \citealt{stasinska15,plat19}).
 This suggests that also the more turbulent ionized gas has a stellar source of ionization.
-The narrow components of only two CLASSY galaxies are at the edge of the SF locus defined by our Eq.~\ref{eq:1} in this diagram: J0944+3442 and J0808+3948, which could be both with AGN and shock models.
+The narrow components of only two CLASSY galaxies are at the edge of the SF locus defined by our Eq.~\ref{eq:1} in this diagram: J0944+3442 and J0808+3948, which could be both consistent with AGN and shock models.
 J0944+3442 is classified as star-forming according to the optical BPT diagrams, while only the narrow component of J0808+3948 is classified as composite according to the \nii-BPT diagram.
 J0808+3948 has also an extremely high nitrogen enhancement and high N/O (Arellano-Córdova et al. 2023 in prep.; see also \citealt{stephenson23}).
-However, these galaxies are not detected in UV lines, so are not shown in the UV diagnostic diagrams shown in Sec.~\ref{sec:results-diagnostics-uv}\footnote{J0808+3948 is the only trans-solar metallicity galaxy of the sample (12+log(O/H)~$\sim8.77$), while J0944+3442 has low-metallicity (12+log(O/H)~$7.83$).}.
+We stress that these galaxies have no detections of UV lines, so are not shown in the UV diagnostic diagrams discussed in Sec.~\ref{sec:results-diagnostics-uv} (J0808+3948 is the only trans-solar metallicity galaxy of the sample (12+log(O/H)~$\sim8.77$); J0944+3442 has instead low-metallicity (12+log(O/H)~$7.83$).